AndrejaCH/School_District_Analysis/README.md

    - In this summary, only results from Thomas High School were affected by NaNs, other schools' results remained unchanged.
    - Average math and reading scores remained unchanged.
-   - Passing math and reading percentage (dropped from 93 and 97 to 67 to 70 respecitvely).
+   - Passing math and reading percentage (dropped from 93 and 97 to 67 and 70 respecitvely).
    - Overall passing percentage (dropped from 91 to 65).

 <p align="center">